dariaambroziak/SitOnChair/readme.md

 Description:

-The project was created to illustrate the core HTML, CSS, JS, Gulp, SASS skills.
+The project was created to illustrate the core HTML, CSS, JS skills.
 A page based on the following layout:

 [Layout] (images / warsztat.jpg)